-Segmentation based on firmographics is normally only used within the B2B marketing context.
-Firmographic data often lives within a company’s CRM and can be easy to aggregate and analyze, provided it’s being captured and stored within the prospect or customer database.
+Audience segmentation based on firmographics is usually only relevant within the B2B marketing context.
+Firmographic data often lives within a company’s CRM and can be easy to aggregate and analyze, provided you capture and store this data within the prospect or customer database.

 - Company Name

-Later on when engaging with these prospects, we can capture additional information, like industry vertical and whether they are a B2B or B2C company.
+When we engage with these prospects, we can capture additional information, such as industry verticals and whether they are a B2B or B2C company.

-Capturing and analyzing this information with regard to your existing customers can provide a wealth of knowledge and contribute significantly to your audience segmentation process.
+Capturing and analyzing this information about your existing customers can provide a wealth of knowledge and contribute significantly to your audience segmentation process.

-Audience segmentation can add fuel to your content marketing tactics and deliver a greater return on investment (ROI) for your efforts in a few specific ways.
+Segmenting your audience can fuel your content marketing tactics and deliver a greater return on investment for your efforts in a few specific ways.

 Expand Your Content’s Reach

-Audience segmentation is essential to an effective content marketing plan.
-By defining your audience and what’s important to them, your content marketing will be more relevant, engaging, and consumable.
+Segmenting your audience is essential to an effective content marketing plan.
+Defining your audience and what’s important to them makes your content marketing more relevant, engaging, and consumable.

 DivvyHQ’s platform provides the tools to analyze your audience, create segments, and organize, schedule, and manage your content according to audience segmentation categories.
 To see how our platform simplifies the segmentation process, request a demo.